 b.
 The respondent chooses one person from the Campus Climate Committee, the 504/ADA Committee, or the equivalent.

 c.
-The two Committee representatives choose one person from the Appeal Panel designated by the President for reviewing human resources and affirmative action grievances.
+The two Committee representatives choose one person from the Appeal Panel designated by the President or Provost for reviewing human resources and affirmative action grievances.

 d.
 The IDE representative shall serve as a non-voting adviser to the Committee and participate in all of its deliberations.